Can Colleges See What Other Schools You Apply To?

 FAFSA Form

-However, in the past, it was asserted by credible publications that colleges not only look at the list of schools on your FAFSA form, but might also base college decisions on the order in which you listed those schools.
-This has been a quiet topic over the past few years, but in the past, it was claimed that this was the case.
+In the past, reputable publications asserted that colleges not only examined the list of schools on your FAFSA form but might also base decisions on the order in which you listed those institutions.
+Though it’s been a muted topic in recent years, claims were previously made about its influence.

 The Key Point

-Even so, there are other ways on how can colleges see what other schools you apply to, provided that they are interested in that information; however, your best course of action is to make it as difficult as possible for them to do so.
+Even so, there are other ways for colleges to see what other schools you’ve applied to, provided that they are interested in that information; however, your strategy should be to minimize their ability to access such information.

-Do Colleges See When You Add Them to Common App?
+Do Colleges See When You Add Them to the Common App?

 Two people reading a likely letter in a table.

-• Your Social Security Number, Permanent Home Address, Alternate Phone Number, Cell Phone Number, Alternate Phone Number, and Email Address
+Your Social Security Number, Permanent Home Address, Cell Phone Number, Alternate Phone Number, and Email Address.

 Do Universities Talk to Each Other About Applicants?